Your USF College Admissions Questions Answered

 What is myBullsPath, and how can it help me?

-If you’ve just been accepted to USF, you will have some remaining admissions tasks you need to finish. myBullsPath is a student onboarding portal designed to guide you through this process and make it easier for you to complete these tasks:
+If you’ve just been accepted to USF, you will have some remaining admissions tasks you need to finish. myBullsPath is the name for your Onboarding Checklist for USF.
+It's designed to guide you through this process and make it easier for you to complete these tasks:

-1. Use your NetID and password to log into the myBullsPath portal.
+- Use your NetID and password to log directly into the myBullsPath portal.
+Otherwise, you can access the myBullsPath Onboarding Checklist through the USF Applicant Portal.

 If you have more questions or would like to learn more about USF, feel free to contact us online or at 813-974-3350.
 Thanks for reading and, as always, Go Bulls!